 However, HRT is a medical decision with benefits and risks that vary by individual.
 It’s not required for weight management—exercise and nutrition strategies are effective regardless of HRT status.
 Discuss with your GP if you’re considering it.

-At what age does perimenopausal weight gain start?
+At what age does menopause weight gain start?

 Why am I gaining weight even though I’m eating less?

-Metabolic changes mean your body burns fewer calories than before.
+Metabolic changes during menopause mean your body burns fewer calories than before.
 Eating the same or even less may not create the deficit it once did.
-Additionally, if you’re losing muscle (common during perimenopause), your resting metabolism decreases further.
+Additionally, if you’re losing muscle (common during this phase), your resting metabolism decreases further.
+The solution is recalibrating your approach rather than simply eating less.

 Absolutely.
-It requires adjusting your approach—prioritising strength training, increasing protein, managing sleep and stress—but weight loss and body composition improvement are achievable.
-The process may be slower than at younger ages, but it works.
+It requires adjusting your approach—prioritising strength training, increasing protein, managing sleep and stress—but weight loss and body composition improvement are achievable throughout the menopause transition.
+The process may be slower than at younger ages, but with the right strategy it works consistently.

-Scale weight becomes less reliable during perimenopause due to fluid fluctuations.
+Scale weight becomes less reliable during the menopause transition due to fluid fluctuations.
 Waist measurements, how clothes fit, and progress photos are often more useful indicators.
 If you weigh yourself, focus on trends over weeks, not daily fluctuations.

 Results are mixed.
 Some women find intermittent fasting helpful; others experience increased cortisol and worsened symptoms.
 If you try it, monitor how you feel.
-Aggressive fasting protocols are generally not recommended during perimenopause due to stress hormone effects.
+Aggressive fasting protocols are generally not recommended during the menopause transition due to stress hormone effects.

 Your Next Step